 Relying on a dynamical model, we were able to probe the stabilizing/destabilizing effects of cellular properties on the formation of rosettes.
 In particular, we found that cell motility and deformability influence the formation and maturation of rosettes.
-Indeed, our simulations highlighted an interplay between topological curvature, self propulsion velocity and target shape factor (Figure~\ref{fig:2}b-c).
-In presence of fast moving cells, rosettes formation needs both an increase of space curvature and a higher cell deformability.
-Similarly, both the size and polarization of lumen centered structures is favored in presence of a cell population in a fluid-like state.
-Notably, analyzing the behavior of populations of iPSC-derived neural cells growing on a 2D layer via extensive fluorescent microscopy time lapses, we confirmed our model predictions, as rosettes form in regions characterized by slow moving cells having shape factor higher than 3.9, i.e. being in a fluid like regime.
-Looking the motion of isolated cells, we observed that their motion is maximum when it is aligned with the direction for their elongation (Figure~\ref{fig:6}).
-Self-alignment interactions that produce cell displacements in the same direction along which cells are elongated is the second ingredient we identified that increases the probability of transient rosette formation (see Figure~\ref{fig:3}) and the size of lumen-centered ones (see Figure~\ref{fig:4}).
+Our simulations highlighted an interplay between topological curvature, self-propulsion velocity, and target shape factor (Figure~\ref{fig:2}b-c).
+In the presence of fast-moving cells, rosette formation needs both an increase in space curvature and a higher cell deformability.
+Similarly, both the size and polarization of lumen-centered structures are favored when the cell population is in a fluid-like state.
+Notably, analyzing the behavior of populations of iPS-derived neural cells growing on a 2D layer via extensive fluorescent microscopy time lapses, we confirmed our model predictions, as rosettes form in regions characterized by slow-moving cells having a shape factor higher than 3.9, i.e., being in a fluid-like regime.
+Looking at the motion of isolated cells, we observed that their motion is maximum when it aligns with the direction of their elongation (Figure~\ref{fig:6}).
+Self-alignment interactions that produce cell displacements in the same direction along which cells are elongated are the second ingredient we identified that increases the probability of transient rosette formation (see Figure~\ref{fig:3}) and the size of lumen-centered ones (see Figure~\ref{fig:4}).
 In particular, it allows cells to orderly dispose in multiple layers around the lumen as shown in Figure~\ref{fig:5}.

 In conclusion, our work proved that rosettes are natural outcomes of geometric and mechanical responses to curvature, providing an additional framework where the interplay between defects and spatial curvature offers profound insights into how materials and surfaces are structured, with deep implications across disciplines as diverse as condensed matter physics and cosmology.
-To test our prediction, we measured the dynamical features of populations of iPSCs and found that neural rosettes are observed when cells populate the region of the parameter space our model predicts compatible for their formation.
+To test our prediction, we measured the dynamical features of populations of iPSCs and found that neural rosettes are observed when cells populate the region of the parameter space our model predicts to be compatible with their formation.